 People usually stop payment on a check because of a dispute over a purchase or because of a lost or stolen checkbook.
 If someone stops a check made out to you before you can deposit it and there is no dispute, it was probably done for security reasons.
 You have the right to collect on the check in civil court and recoup any fee your bank took for depositing a stopped check.
 However, you have to prove you tried to notify the check writer.

 Speak to the person who wrote you the check in person or by phone and ask him to issue you a new one.
-Chances are, this is all you will need to do if you know the payer and there is no dispute over the check amount.
+Chances are that this is all you will need to do if you know the payer and there is no dispute over the check amount.

 Appear at small-claims court on the day specified for your hearing.
 If the defendant shows up, the judge or arbitrator will listen to both sides before issuing a judgment.
 If the person you are suing does not show up, you will be awarded a default judgment, which will be sent to the party who wrote the check.